For staff contacts, view the full staff directory.

 Ashley first became interested in social justice issues through queer organizations she participated in at her community college in Southern California.
 She transferred to UWT when she discovered they had a program that tied together several of her interests, including film studies and sociology.
 She graduated with a BA in “Art, Media and Culture” in 2017.
 This program broadened her understanding of systematic injustice and increased her desire to be of service.
 Prior to working at PCAF, Ashley worked with developmentally disabled adults.
 Ashley is a movie fiend, and enjoys analyzing different tv shows and films.
 When she’s not doing that, she likes to read, play board games with friends and hanging out with her dog, Moose.

 After graduating from the University of Southern California, Brien moved to New York and started his career in development at The Public Theater where he raised funds for Shakespeare in the Park.
 From there he moved on to work for a consulting firm specializing in non-profit fundraising and special events throughout New York City.
-In 2014, Brien moved back to his hometown of Tacoma where he began working at PCAF as the Database and Grants Manager, assisting the development department in sharing PCAF’s story with its community of supporters.
-When not in the office, Brien spends his time running up and down Tacoma, reading books and writing plays.
+In 2014, Brien moved back to his hometown of Tacoma where he began working at PCAF as the Development Officer, assisting the development department in sharing PCAF’s story with its community of supporters.
+When not in the office, Brien spends his time running up and down Tacoma and directing the theater program at Bellarmine Preparatory.

 Carrie grew up in Nashville and received her BSW from Middle Tennessee State University.
 She spent the past 13 years as a dog trainer.
 Carrie moved to Tacoma in 2014 to pursue a Master’s of Social Work at UWT and will graduate in June 2016.
 She started at PCAF as an intern and was thrilled when she was hired on as a Client Care Coordinator.
 Carrie is excited to begin her career as a social worker at PCAF working alongside talented and supportive colleagues and working with amazing and resilient clients.
 In her down time, Carrie enjoys reading cheesy murder mystery and true crime novels, hiking, biking, and spending time with her husband Sean, their dog, Eddie and their rabbit, Frank Sinatra.